paulwalko/vpicc-constitution/BY-LAWS.md

     1. Present periodic programs on current safety practices.
     1. Submit a written report to the president upon request.
     1. Oversee maintenance and inventory of club rescue gear.
-    1. The Safety and Techniques Committee shall consist of the safety chairman, the president, the vice-president, former safety chairmen, former presidents and vice presidents, and anyone that the president or safety chairman deems necessary.
+    1. The Safety and Techniques Committee shall consist of the safety chairman, the president, the vice-president, former safety chairmen, former presidents, and vice presidents, and anyone that the president or safety chairman deems necessary.

 1. It shall be the duty of the Publicity Committee to:
     1. Communicate with incoming freshman and the student body on the availability and activities of the club.